Gdańsk Street, Bydgoszcz: Architecture

-A walk through Gdańska Street and nearby areas gives an overview of styles and trends of last two centuries construction style.
+A walk through Gdańska Street and nearby areas gives an overview of the construction styles and trends of the last two centuries.
 One-storey houses (representing suburban housing type) mix with two and three story tenements (close to 100 of them), as well as urban four and five story buildings and monumental buildings.
-More than 90% of the building in Gdańska Street dates back from before 1920.
-Half of them have been built or rebuilt in the years 1890–1914, when wealthy Bydgoszcz inhabitants put proudness in architecture, fashioning different styles, from Neo-Renaissance, Neo-Gothic, Neo-Baroque, to Secession and early Modern architecture.
+More than 90% of the buildings in Gdańska Street date back from before 1920.
+Half of them have been built or rebuilt in the years 1890–1914, when wealthy Bydgoszcz inhabitants took pride in architecture, fashioning different styles, from Neo-Renaissance, Neo-Gothic, Neo-Baroque, to Secession and early Modern architecture.

 Buildings along Gdańska Street are realizations of Bydgoszcz/Bromberg's most prominent architects, including: Józef Święcicki (21 buildings, 20 still left); Fritz Weidner - 8 buildings; Rudolf Kern - 7 buildings; Karl Bergner - 5 buildings; Alfred Schleusener - 3 buildings; Carl Rose - 2 buildings; Paul Sellner - 2 buildings.
 Some of them were architects from Berlin, like Heinrich Seeling, Otto Walther or W. Hildebrandt.

 In side streets, there are a large number of tenements constructed before 1914: over 30 tenements by Joseph Święcicki, 19 from Rudolf Kern, 14 from Fritz Weidner and a number of them by other builders (i.e. Karl Bergner, Paul Böhm, Erich Lindenburger).

 Monuments and main edifices

 In 2007, 27 buildings located on Gdańska street were registered on the Pomeranian Heritage List.

 The oldest preserved building is from the end of the 16th century to the beginning of the 17th century: the Church of the Poor Clares.
-However, the vast majority of monuments comprises stylish townhouses have been built between 1880 and 1914.
+However, the vast majority of monuments comprises stylish townhouses that were built between 1880 and 1914.